stoplightio/postman-importer/README.md

 ### 2. Command line tool

 ```
-./lib/bin/converter.js --from SWAGGER --to RAML10 ./path/to/swagger.json
+./lib/bin/converter.js --from OAS --to RAML10 ./path/to/swagger.json
 ```

 Or install globally and then:

 ```
-oas-raml-converter --from SWAGGER --to RAML10 ./path/to/swagger.json
+oas-raml-converter --from OAS --to RAML10 ./path/to/swagger.json
 ```

 ### 3. As a service